water32/pxf/automation/README.md

 ## Run reports and logs

-Automation logs will generated into "automation-logs" directory and will be divided to directories according to each ran java classes.
+Automation logs will be generated into "automation-logs" directory and will be divided to directories according to each ran java classes.

 In every "class" directory will be files according to the following format: <time-stamp>_<ran method name>.log
 <img src="images/72680961.png" class="confluence-embedded-image confluence-content-image-border" width="454" height="598" />

-TestNg report will generated into target/surefire-reports
+TestNg report will be generated into target/surefire-reports
 <img src="images/68125531.png" class="confluence-embedded-image confluence-content-image-border" width="1084" height="612" />

 # IDE Setup (IntelliJ) and Automation Debugging